Abhishek708844/SMART-ATTENDANCE-SYSTEM/README.md

-# Anime_webi
-SMART ATTENDANCE MANAGEMENT SYSTEM
+# SMART ATTENDANCE MANAGEMENT SYSTEM

 A secure and efficient system using geolocation and pattern verification for accurate attendance.
 Teachers generate a pattern; students replicate it and share their location.
 Attendance is marked only if both match, with real-time database updates.
 Perfect for reducing errors in modern education.